alanng10/class-lang/Doc/Article/Word/a.md

 Word "draw" has meaning that is comp video.

+Word "pos" has meaning that is position in signed int.

 Word "form" has meaning that is transform.

 Word "tune" has meaning that is comp audio.